CaveAnimal/firestick/docs/API.md

   Notes on SSE:
   - The stream sends an initial comment event to flush headers early so clients can immediately observe `Content-Type: text/event-stream`.
 	- Keepalive/heartbeat comments may be sent to keep connections alive behind proxies.
+	- Progress events now include additional payloads for object-level timing.
+Clients should handle two event types:
+		- `IndexingProgress` (JSON) — includes `totalFolders` and `totalMethods` in addition to existing counters.
+		- `object-start` / `object-end` / `object-skipped` (JSON) — per-object lifecycle events with fields like `type`, `name`, `ts`, and `elapsedMs` where applicable.
   - Clients should reconnect on network errors and resume consuming events for the current job.

 - POST `/api/indexing/cancel?jobId={id}`